NLP/Grammatica/README.md

 -Created the Context Free Grammar
 -Updated Grammar Class so that it flows better -Changed Grammar to Map (Should work perfectly)
+-Moved enums and structs to a single file or to their own files
 ```
 # Parsing Methods
 ```